seanbreckenridge/HPI/README.md

-Note: This is currently going through a restructure as I'm syncing back to master and using this repo as a namespace subpackage

 **TLDR**: I'm using `HPI`(Human Programming Interface) package as a means of unifying, accessing and interacting with all of my personal data.